 Perhaps the best thing when you follow our recycling tips below is that you can make the most of your local facilities, helping guarantee maximum recycling of your waste.
 Even better, easily from your home.
 We call this curbside recycling.
 It only requires that you put items into the appropriate recycle bin, and viola, you recycle.

 However, a plethora of guidance and rules exist for successful curbside recycling.
 Some items will make the cut and can go in your residential recycling bin, and some might not.
-And the recycling rules differ from place to place, and what works in the next state might not work for your curbside service.
+Furthermore, the recycling rules differ from place to place, and what works in the next state might not work for your curbside service.
 And such mistakes may mean that the entire content of your recycle bin ends up in the landfill.

 A landfill is an essential tool in waste management.
 We think of them as nothing more than mountains of trash, but they are, in fact, a drain on available land.
-Recycling helps in reducing the amount of waste we send to landfills.
+Recycling helps in reducing the amount of plastic waste and other trash we send to landfills.
 This leaves space for waste that can serve no other purpose.

 Recycling reduces the volume of waste we send to landfills and incinerators, which in turn helps reduce the pollution these places generate.
 It also reduces the need for virgin resources in the manufacturing industry and, therefore, prevents pollution that would have occurred in the process of extracting or producing new raw materials.

 For example, metal recycling produces fewer emissions than virgin materials production.
 Scrap recycling industries report that metal recycling can cut greenhouse gas emissions by 300 million to 400 million tons1.

 When we conserve resources, we take an essential step to ensure that future generations have enough resources to live on.
-Recycling reduces the need for virgin resources and helps us get the highest potential value from the resources already in circulation.
+When we recycle, we reduce the need for virgin resources, and it helps us get the highest potential value from the resources already in circulation.

 Recycling plastic helps conserve fossil fuel, a precious and versatile resource that is unrenewable.
-Recycling iron, steel, tin, and other products made from mineral ores reduces the need for mining and aids the conservation of these resources.
+Additionally, recycling iron, steel, tin, and other products made from mineral ores reduces the need for mining and aids the conservation of these resources.